Revolutionary Road: Themes

 In the October 1999 issue of the Boston Review, Yates was quoted on his central theme: "If my work has a theme, I suspect it is a simple one: that most human beings are inescapably alone, and therein lies their tragedy."
 For all their personal hopes and dreams, Frank and April are unable to communicate them to each other; this syndrome is also seen in the other characters, Shep and Milly Campbell, and Mr. and Mrs. Givings.
 The Wheelers' frustrations and yearnings for something better represent the tattered remnants of the American Dream.

 Literary significance

 Stewart O'Nan probed the neglect of Yates in "The Lost World of Richard Yates: How the Great Writer of the Age of Anxiety Disappeared from Print".

 Prominent authors, such as William Styron, Kurt Vonnegut, and Tennessee Williams, wrote blurbs that appeared on the dust jacket.

 Film adaptation

 Screenwriter Justin Haythe adapted the novel for filming.
-Directed by Sam Mendes, the picture stars Kate Winslet and Leonardo DiCaprio, while co-starring Kathy Bates and Michael Shannon.
+Directed by Sam Mendes, the film stars Leonardo DiCaprio, Kate Winslet, Kathy Bates, and Michael Shannon.
 It opened December 26, 2008 to generally favorable reviews and grossed $76 million at the box office.